What Is Sternberg's Triangular Theory Of Love?

 Passionate love is when you have intense emotions and a sexual attraction to someone else.
 If the feeling is mutual, both people feel satisfied, while unrequited passionate love makes you feel upset.
 Passionate love without anything else may only last a few months to a few years.

 Hatfield believes that a relationship rarely has both.
 Even if the two of you have a good sex life, you probably aren't as passionate as you were when you first met.
 Elaine believes that the ideal situation is when your passionate love changes into compassionate love.
-This is something there may be shades of.
+This is something where there may be various shades.
 You may have a little passion and some compassion, or vice versa.

 Love is complex, and many psychologists have tried to simplify it.
 Many of their theories have similarities, such as the themes of passion and intimacy but they don't agree on anything.
 Maybe there is truth to all their theories, or perhaps everyone is wrong, and love is even more complex than we thought.